petzval/btferret/windows/README.md

 ## 1 Introduction

-The btlib library, btferret and any C code written for Linux can be run from a Windows PC by using a Raspberry PiZero 2W as a Bluetooth dongle for the PC.
+The btlib library, btferret and any C code written for Linux can be run from a Windows PC by using a Raspberry Pi Pico 2W or Zero 2W as a Bluetooth dongle for the PC.
+(The Pico is easier to set up and makes more sense as a dongle).
 The PC then has direct access to Bluetooth at the HCI level.
-Microsoft puts so many obstacles in the way of access to the onboard Bluetooth that the dongle approach is easier in the end.

-There are instructions for setting up the PiZero with a btfdongle.c program that communicates with the PC.
-There is also a Windows program (shown below) that is compiled on a PC with Visual Studio.
+There are instructions for setting up the dongle, and also a Windows program (shown below) that is compiled on a PC with Visual Studio, and which communicates with the dongle.
 The Windows code includes the Linux btferret.c and has empty functions (in mycode.c) into which you can insert your own code.
 Linux code can be simply pasted into mycode.c, with minor changes for input and output described in section 3,